stefantalpalaru/golib/README.md

 With the [chinese whispers benchmark][1] I see on my system (gcc-4.9.2, go-1.4.2, AMD FX-8320E, Linux 4.0.0 x86\_64) that the **golib** version is 2.4 times slower and uses 5.7 times more memory than the go version.
-This should be a worse case scenario since the benchmark creates 500000 goroutines and then passes integers from one to the other, incrementing them with each pass.
+This should be a worst case scenario since the benchmark creates 500000 goroutines and then passes integers from one to the other, incrementing them with each pass.
 So it's basically testing the concurrency and message passing overhead.
 An interesting aspect is